 Fees and Penalties

-Personal loans usually come with origination, late-payment, or missed payment fees.
-The origination fee is charged upfront and is designed to cover the costs of processing your loan application.
+Personal loans usually charge fees for the loan’s origination and for late or missed payments.
+The origination fee is charged upfront and designed to cover the costs of processing your loan application.
 This fee can be as low as 2% of the total loan amount or as high as 8%, depending on the lender.

 The Purpose of the Loan

-Something many ignore when applying for a personal loan is that the APR of the loan also fluctuates depending on the purpose of the loan.
-For instance, if you apply for a loan for debt consolidation or to pay for medical expenses, chances are the APR is going to be 2% to 3% lower than for a personal loan to cover vacation expenses.
+Many borrowers have no idea their loan purpose can directly affect their personal loan’s APR.
+For instance, if you apply for a loan to pay off high-interest credit card debt or to pay for medical expenses, chances are the APR is going to be 2% to 3% lower than for a personal loan to cover vacation expenses.

 Before applying for a loan, ask yourself if its intended purpose is really worth taking on additional debt or if it’s something you can put off until you’ve saved more money.